Scroll Top

 Any program’s progress must be assessed continuously.
 Only then can you tweak it to improve its efficiency.
 For an employee referral program to work well, you need to know:

-• Whether the program is delivering results.
-So, measure the strike rate.
+• Whether the program is delivering results, so, measure the strike rate.
 How many employees referred candidates?
 Of these candidates, how many were actually hired?

 • What is the time taken to hire?
 Compare the time taken for hiring and onboarding through this referral program with other recruitment channels.
-Are there clear, tangible, benefits being seen with the employee referral program?
+Are there clear, tangible benefits being seen with the employee referral program?

 • How many employees are really participating in this program?
 Understanding this metric will help you know if the program has been accepted internally and if it is indeed popular.